fooker/concess/readme.md

 Create a config file called `concess.yaml` by adapting the [Example](example/concess.yaml).

 After that, create the `data` directory in the location specified in the config file.
-In there, create users by creating a file per user in the `users` directory inside of the `data` directory.
+In there, create users by creating a file per user in the `users` directory inside the `data` directory.
 Each user entry must follow the naming scheme `NAME.yaml`, whereas the `NAME` is the username of the user.
 See the [Examples](example/data/users/) again for inspiration and syntax.